 Enables/disables calculation and verification of an optional Standard 2 of 5 check character.

-misread can occur.
-When disabled, any check character in a barcode is treated as data character.
+If check character calculation is disabled, the risk is increased that a misread can occur.
+When disabled, any check character in a bar code is treated as data character.